Satisfactory-Clips-Archive/video-clip-notes/coffeestainstudiosdevs/satisfactory/topics/features/possible-features/console-release.md

 # September 1st, 2020 Livestream
 * Q&A: Satisfactory on next-gen Consoles? https://www.youtube.com/watch?v=ed1gycRZji4

+# March 9th, 2019 Livestream
+* Q&A: Any scope of the game being on consoles? https://www.youtube.com/watch?v=bsTq_WiSeCY
+* Q&A: Will you create Console version of Satisfactory? https://www.youtube.com/watch?v=_MGUbEI247M

 # August 18th, 2020 Livestream
 * Q&A: Are there any plans to port the game to console? https://clips.twitch.tv/CogentRichJackalHeyGirl